librallu/do-util/README.md

 the dimension dominance.

  - [X] **List Pareto front:** Simple data-structure that simply stores the elements using a vector.
 This data-structure is straightforward, and usually works fine for small
  - [X] **Kd-tree:** Data-structure in which each node contains an element and divides the space into 2 parts.
-This data-structure is efficient for a large number of points.
+This data-structure is efficient for many points.
- - [ ] **Point-region-tree:** Data-structure in which each node divides the space into 2**d sub-regions.
-This data-structure is efficient for a large number of points, but requires an initial lower/upper bound on the dimentions.
+ - [ ] **Point-region-tree:** Data-structure in which each node divides the space into 2**d subregions.
+This data-structure is efficient for many points, but requires an initial lower/upper bound on the dimensions.
  - [ ] **R-tree:** Data-structure in which elements are stored in bounding boxes.
 Bounding boxes may intersect.
  - [ ] **R\*-tree:**

 ### Benchmarks

-Random n-dimentional points.
+Random n-dimensional points.

 ## Roadmap

-- [ ] do-util-benchmarks project
 - [ ] refactor pareto-pq to priority queue
 - [ ] add guide in list pareto
 - [ ] add guide in kd-tree pareto